Things you should know

 Need more information?

-For more specific information and advice relating to your situation, call 02 6059 2690 to talk to our Estate Manager Ruth Forrest.
+For more specific information and advice relating to your situation, call our friendly Estate Manager Ruth Forrest on 02 6059 2690 or 0409 115 824.

 Or why not pay us a visit?
-We’re open Sunday to Thursday, 11am-3pm at 2 Flinders Way, Wodonga Victoria.
+Phone for an appointment.
+We’re open Monday to Friday, 11am – 3pm, 2 Flinders Way West Wodonga, Victoria.